sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 #### The *bastion host* (*jumpbox*) concept

-The concept of a *bastion host* for SSH access (also known as *jumpbox*) consists in setting up one virtual machine, the *bastion host*, that can be access via SSH from the internet, typically from a small set of specific source IP addresses.
+The concept of a *bastion host* for SSH access (also known as *jumpbox*) consists in setting up one virtual machine, the *bastion host*, that can be accessed via SSH from the internet, typically from a small set of specific source IP addresses.

 The rest of VMs of the infrastructure are configured to be accessed via SSH only from the bastion host.